-Six months after the Service Plan, the Case Managers should evaluate whether there have been any functional changes that would impact the ULTC 100.2 assessment.
+Six months after the Service Plan, the Case Managers should evaluate whether there have been any functional changes that would impact the level of care assessment.
 These changes may arise by an increase or decline in an individual's ability to complete activities of daily living or cognitive/behavioral state.
 These changes may be precipitated by change in medical status or integration of assistive technology or adaptive equipment and may reflect an individual's acquisition of additional activity of daily living skills, decreased supervision needs or increased cognitive processing through maturation or the learning process.
-Changes in the 100.2 should be incorporated into an unscheduled 100.2 assessment.
+Changes in the level of care assessment should be incorporated as an unscheduled assessment.
 While this assessment need not be completed face-to-face and in the individual's home, the reassessment should use a variety of sources as the basis for the new assessment.